OACDesigns/blocktrail-bitcoin-tooltips/README.md

 # Blocktrail Bitcoin Tooltips
 A Google Chrome browser extension for loading and displaying live Bitcoin data for addresses on webpages.

-Install from the Google web store
+Available on the Google web store